SiliconLabs/wfx-fullMAC-driver/wfx_fmac_driver/doxygen/docs/sl_wfx_fmac_driver/sl_wfx_initialization.md

 * RF output configuration
 * ...

-The PDS is sent using a dedicated function ::wf200_send_configuration.
+The PDS is sent using a dedicated function ::sl_wfx_send_configuration.
 The PDS presents itself in the FMAC driver as several string tables found in wf200_pds.c.
 Those tables are the results of the compression of a more complete and readable file.
-You can find more information on the PDS in a dedicated page \ref wf200_pds.
+You can find more information on the PDS in a dedicated page \ref sl_wfx_pds.